coderman7174/Recipe-Finder/README.md

 🍽️ CULINA — Recipe Finder Website.

-CULINA is a visually appealing recipe discovery web app powered by the TheMealDB API.
+CULINA is a visually appealing recipe discovery website powered by the TheMealDB API.

 Where users can search for meals, get random recipes, view details, and manage their profiles in a smooth, animated UI.